invertedv/testGo/docs/gomFile.md

 - assessTarget\<name\>: \<ints\><br>
 a list of the columns of the model output to coalesce into the assessment target.
 - assessSlicer\<name\>: \<field\><br>
-the field name to slice on which to slice the assessment.
+the field on which to slice the assessment.
-If you not wish to segment the analysis on a field, specify the field as "noGroups" in assessTarget.
+If you not wish to segment the analysis on a field, specify the value as "noGroups".
 <br><br>
 - assessAddl: \<field list\><br>
 an optional, comma-separated list of fields.
 The assessment is always run on all features in the model.